paimoe/rugbyguide_content/content/posts/sevens.md

 hideDate: true
 todo:
 description: What is Rugby Sevens?
+url: what-is-rugby-sevens
 ---

 Rugby Sevens, often simply called **Sevens**, is a fast-paced variant of Rugby Union that has captivated fans around the world, especially after its inclusion in the Olympics.
 Unlike the traditional 15-a-side rugby, Sevens is played with seven players on each team, leading to more open play, faster action, and often higher-scoring games.
-This guide will introduce you to the world of Rugby Sevens, its history, top teams, and how you can get involved in the sport.
+This guide will introduce you to the world of Rugby Sevens, its history, top teams, and what competitions to keep an eye on.

 ## History